Journeyman1337/Journey-CPP-Style-Guide/README.md

 Comment starting with the word `TODO` in all caps can be used to signify something that needs to be adjusted or added at a later time.

-## Never Use goto
+## Clear Line of Execution

-The `goto` statement is a code smell, and must never be used.
+Language features and hacks that break the clear line of code execution should be avoided.
+The `goto` statement should never be used.
+Jump buffers should never be used unless they are required by a third party API.
+In this case, it is important to encapsulate the jump buffer usage as much as possible in order to minimize its reach.
+Throwing and catching exceptions does not go against this guideline.